gorenl/ConcavityControlsComplexity/README.md

 4. Other matlab functions included in the current branch are service functions used by ConcavityAndComplexityBasedOnPartial.m

+5. The function PlotNiceRanges.m plots the drainage network analyzed in each range over the range relief map.

-The codes run on Topotoolbox environment
+The codes run on Topotoolbox environment.